rvennam/kube-code-camp/exercise-3b/README.md

   kubectl get pods -l app=hello-world
   ```

+## Edit Configuration

-3. When you change the number of replicas in the configuration, Kubernetes will try to add, or remove, pods from the system to match your request.
+1. When you change the number of replicas in the configuration, Kubernetes will try to add, or remove, pods from the system to match your request.
 You can make these modifications by using the following command:

   ```
   kubectl edit deployment hello-world